 KES Head of Cricket Lawson Roll said: “We are delighted to be named one of the UK’s top 100 schools for cricket for the second year in a row.
 This is a testament to the hard work and dedication of our students, coaches, and staff.
 We are committed to providing our students with the best possible platform to develop their cricketing skills and reach their full potential.”

 KES’s success in cricket is not just about winning matches.
 It is also about developing well-rounded individuals who are passionate about the game and committed to teamwork, sportsmanship, and personal growth.
 The school’s cricket programme provides students with the opportunity to make lifelong friendships, learn valuable life skills, and develop an enduring love for the sport.

-A large number of KES boys represent their counties at age-group level, and the school’s facilities are used by Warwickshire County Cricket Club for age-group matches.
+A large number of our boys represent their counties at age-group level.
+Our facilities are used by Warwickshire County Cricket Club for age-group matches.
 The school has also staged an England Blind Team Test Match and it hosted cricket during the International Blind Sports Federation’s World Blind Games during the summer of 2023.